bobbybudnick/SFS-Infrastructure/README.md

 37. Network Mystery Failures
 netstat hangs too long on reencoder sometimes
-Redundancy script fails on gateway 1 with vm and internet server sometimes
+Redundancy script fails on gateway 1 with VM and internet server sometimes
 Connection between staging server and workstation hangs sometimes
 Initial strategy is removal of routes one by one to see which one causes hang
 Now route and netstat do not hang after reboot on reencoder at least